CtrlK

 Completeness

-Clearly answers both 'what' (Product Owner skill for feature specification, defining business requirements, writing user stories, acceptance criteria, backlog prioritization) and 'when' (explicit 'Use quando' clause with specific trigger scenarios, plus an explicit 'Trigger em' list).
+Clearly answers both 'what' (Product Owner specification of features, defining business requirements, writing user stories, acceptance criteria, backlog prioritization) and 'when' (explicit 'Use quando' clause with specific trigger scenarios, plus an explicit 'Trigger em' list).

 3 / 3